Champion Bear Resources (CVE:CBA) Stock Price Up 25% – Here’s What Happened

-Champion Bear Resources Ltd. (CVE:CBA – Get Free Report)’s share price traded up 25% on Tuesday .
+Champion Bear Resources Ltd. (CVE:CBA – Get Free Report)’s share price shot up 25% during mid-day trading on Monday .
 The stock traded as high as C$0.03 and last traded at C$0.03.
-302,855 shares traded hands during trading, an increase of 372% from the average session volume of 64,205 shares.
+302,855 shares were traded during mid-day trading, an increase of 372% from the average session volume of 64,205 shares.
 The stock had previously closed at C$0.02.

 About Champion Bear Resources